How long has Medifees been around?

 Do you have every medical facility?

-Currently, over 14,000 hospitals and medical facilities in more than 25 countries are included in the data sets that we use.
+Currently, over 14,000 hospitals and medical facilities in the USA are included in the data set that we use.

 What is a Chargemaster?